Is this topic for you?

 Feeding is a good time for social contact with your baby, so don't rush.
 Look into your baby's eyes and talk or sing while you are giving the bottle.
 This contact helps your baby feel close to you and is important for healthy growth and development.
 Wear a short-sleeved shirt to give more skin-to-skin contact.
 Sit in a comfortable chair with your arms supported on pillows.

 - How to prevent tooth decay.
-Clean your baby's gums with a soft cloth or gauze pad to remove plaque before their first tooth comes in.footnote 1 As more teeth come in, clean them with a soft toothbrush, using only water for the first few months.
+Clean your baby's gums with a soft cloth or gauze pad to remove plaque before their first tooth comes in.footnote 1 As more teeth come in, clean them with a soft toothbrush, with a smear (size of a grain of rice) of fluoride toothpaste.
 If you are not sure about the fluoride levels in your drinking water, talk to your healthcare provider or dentist.
-Ask your healthcare provider or dentist if it's okay to use fluoride toothpaste.footnote 2 Fluoride supplements are sometimes recommended but must be used with caution.
+Fluoride supplements are sometimes recommended but must be used with caution.
 Talk with your healthcare provider about other ways to prevent tooth decay in your young child.
 For more information, see the topics Teething and Basic Dental Care.